goto4711/deep-culture-web/content/authors/poellt/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'alice.bouzada.goulart@student.uva.nl'
+email: 't.poell@uva.nl'

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Visiting Researchers
+  - PhD Students #Researchers
   #- Visitors
 ---

-Alice Bouzada Goulart is a research master's student in Media Studies specializing in cultural data and AI at the University of Amsterdam.
-With a background in literature and linguistics, her interests lie at the convergence of computational methods and critical media theory to examine cultural narratives and language patterns in digital spaces.
-She is currently contributing to a research project focused on digital archives, applying AI-driven analysis to historical web data.
+Thomas Poell is Professor of Data, Culture & Institutions at the University of Amsterdam.
+Leveraging social media data and digital methods, he has studied how the use of digital platforms is affecting the mobilization, organization, and communication of protest around the globe.
+In recent years, Thomas has examined how platforms and AI are reshaping the cultural industries around the globe.
+He  is the co-author of Platforms and Cultural Production (Polity, 2022) and The Platform Society (Oxford University Press, 2018).